soomin-kevin-sung/dotnet-flexgrid/README.md

   &lt;MergedHedaerSample ScreenShot&gt;
 </p>

-- MergedHedaerSample demonstrates how to merge column headers.<br>
+- MergedHedaerSample shows how to merge column headers.<br>
 - You can use **Band.Bands**(ex.
 TextBand.Bands, CheckBoxBand.Bands, etc.) to merge column headers.
 - In this sample, you can see the Name, BirthDate, Address, and WebSite bands merged into the information band.